 Visiting the dentist does not have to be a stressful or anxiety-producing experience.
 But if the thought of dental work makes you feel uncomfortable, you are not alone.
 Millions of Americans experience some level of dental anxiety or fear.
 There is a solution in sedation dentistry.
 With laughing gas or oral conscious sedation, Dr. Guardiola can help you relax through your dental care.
-Learn more about the sedation dentist in Wylie, TX below.
+Learn more about the sedation dentist in the Wylie, Sachse, Murphy area below.

 Why Dental Fears Develop

 It’s one of the most common fears in American adults -- that of reclining in the dental chair.
 For some, it’s the sound of the tools in the office.
 For others, it’s the smell, or the mere loss of control in reclining and opening wide.

 Why do these fears develop?
 Many have their beginnings in childhood.
 Perhaps a tooth didn’t get completely numb before a filling, or maybe a dentist just wasn’t as gentle as they should have been.